MY BLOG JOURNAL ON TUMBLR

 “Bagatelle Parallel”* at The Wallace Collection, London.

-Published on Sunday 31 October 21 17 PM
+Published on Sunday 31 October 2021 at 9 17 PM

 I was captured by a sequence from Last Year in Marienbad (1960), which reminds me of another movie, the ambiguos Federico Fellini’s “I Vitelloni” (1953).
 As also Martin Scorsese mentioned in his documentary “My Voyage to Italy” (1999), in I Vitelloni there is an innovative moving of camera (https://youtu.be/I_vbmK75STg) which describes the feeling of Moraldo.
 While Moraldo he is taking the train to leave behind him the loved/hated hometown, his family and friends, the camera catch all of them in their bed while sleeping and with a beautiful movement takes distance from them as Moraldo is going away with the train.